MNLiteracy/ngx-slim-loading-bar/README.md

 ```

 #### 3. Customize the the `ng2-slim-loading-bar` for your application
-You can use the following properties to customize the `ng2-slim-loading-bar` component in your template:
+You can use the following properties to customize the `ngx-slim-loading-bar` component in your template:
 - `color` - The color of loading bar.
 Default is `firebrick`.
 It can be any CSS compatible value.
 - `height` - The height of loading bar.
 Default value is `2px`.
 - `show` - The flag helps hide and show the loading bar.
 Default value is `true`.

 Example:
-`<ng2-slim-loading-bar color="blue" height="4px"></ng2-slim-loading-bar>`
+`<ngx-slim-loading-bar color="blue" height="4px"></ngx-slim-loading-bar>`

 #### 4. Manage the loading bar
 You can use the following properties to customize the SlimLoadingBar via instance of SlimLoadingBarService: